stefanoskapa/tiny1/README.md

 * Path Traversal
 * Buffer Overflow

-Further, logging is secure (good luck hacking println), and an extra layer of security is provided naturally by the JVM.
+Further, logging is secure (good luck hacking println).
 In addition, tiny1 has undergone extensive stress- and pen-testing by the author.